stonepros/stone/doc/dev/quick_guide.rst

  Developer Guide (Quick)
 =================================

-This guide will describe how to build and test Ceph for development.
+This guide will describe how to build and test Stone for development.

 Development
 -----------

-The ``run-make-check.sh`` script will install Ceph dependencies, compile everything in debug mode and run a number of tests to verify the result behaves as expected.
+The ``run-make-check.sh`` script will install Stone dependencies, compile everything in debug mode and run a number of tests to verify the result behaves as expected.